josera21/PyCep/README.md

 ## Instructions for Linux (32 and 64bits)
 1. Download the compressed file according to your Operating system.
 2. Decompress the file.
+3. Go to the main folder and clicked on the execute file called **main**.
+   - **if the application not run try the step 4 and 5**
-3. Go to the main folder in your terminal (console)
+4. Go to the main folder in your terminal (console)
-4. type `./main` in the terminal.
+5. type `./main` in the terminal.
-5. Done!
+6. Done!

 ## Screenshot